-When a human body is in utero, DHT helps develop male genitals.
-When a human is an adult, testosterone is converted to DHT via the action of 5 alpha-reductase (5-AR), which is an enzyme.
+Testosterone is converted to DHT by the enzyme 5 alpha-reductase (5-AR).
 DHT travels throughout the body and attaches to the same sites that testosterone would.
 However, it is stronger than testosterone, and it remains bound to the sites longer than testosterone would.

 What Is Bad About DHT in Excess?